An alt-right podcaster kept an illegal arsenal of machine guns in his basement, authorities say

 But it wasn’t the podcast that led federal authorities to Berger’s door.
 Instead, according to court records, the case arose after agents from Customs and Border Protection and the Department of Homeland Security intercepted three packages addressed to the Bergers in January 2021.
 Inside were firearm silencers imported from China, prosecutors said, with documents listing the younger Berger’s cellphone number.

 Homeland Security agents obtained a search warrant for the family’s house, where they seized the silencers and guns, the agency said.
-An Alcohol, Tobacco, Firearms and Explosives expert examined the weapons and determined that each had been “modified, after purchase, to make it capable of fully automatic fire.”
+An Alcohol, Tobacco, Firearms and Explosives Department expert examined the weapons and determined that each had been “modified, after purchase, to make it capable of fully automatic fire.”

 “This type of fire-power is incredibly dangerous if in the wrong hands,” William S. Walker, acting special agent in charge of Philadelphia’s Homeland Security Investigations office, said in a statement announcing the arrests.
 “HSI Philadelphia was pleased to work alongside our partners on this important investigation to ensure the defendants are held accountable for their crimes and not able to terrorize this community or any other.”